Politics of Azerbaijan

 Every citizen of the Republic of Azerbaijan, who has the right to participate in elections and who permanently resides in the respective constituencies, may be elected as a member of the municipality.
 Elections to the municipality are held every 5 years.

 Municipalities organize their work through meetings that are convened by the chairman of municipalities.
 The chairman is elected at the meetings of the municipality.
-In addition, the rules of the local government, the powers of its members, the local budget and its implementation, taxes and fees are approved at meetings, local programs of social protection, social and economic development, and economic programs are adopted.
+In addition, the rules of the local government, the powers of its members, the local budget and its implementation, taxes and fees are approved at meetings, local programs of social security, social and economic development, and economic programs are adopted.
 In the municipalities of the Republic of Azerbaijan, decisions are taken by a majority of the members of the municipality.[21]

 Administrative divisions